Defiance (soundtrack)

 Defiance (Original Motion Picture Soundtrack) is the film score to the 2008 film Defiance directed by Edward Zwick, starring Daniel Craig, Liev Schreiber, Jamie Bell and George MacKay.
-The film score is written by James Newton Howard and consisted of orchestral performances by the London Symphony Orchestra and violin solos performed by Joshua Bell.
+The film score is composed by James Newton Howard and consists of orchestral performances by the London Symphony Orchestra and violin solos performed by Joshua Bell.
 The score was released under the Sony Classical Records label on January 6, 2009.

 Development

 James Newton Howard, who previously collaborated with Zwick on Blood Diamond (2006), composed the score for Defiance.
-Howard noted that the film was also a reflection of his story, recalling his identity as a Jew was concealed until his mid-30s, and "as [he] became more immersed in the movie, it became more meaningful as it went on".
+Howard noted that the film was also a reflection of his story, recalling his identity as Jews was concealed until his mid-30s, and "as [he] became more immersed in the movie, it became more meaningful as it went on".
 He noted that most composers were scared to score an emotionally specific film due to the skepticism regarding its sentimentality and noted on the use of melody to construct the score which became the basis of the film's sound.

 Initially, he was concerned about constructing the sound for the film, where he wanted a violin.
 Hence, he contacted violinist Joshua Bell to play as a soloist.
 Reminiscent of how John Williams wrote the score for Schindler's List (1993) only with solo violin, Howard was inspired to write the score with the same approach albeit doing in a way that "won't feel like I'm stealing from Schindler's List".
 With both Defiance and Schindler's List, having different plot, he noted the use of violin served as the core of the soul of the three brothers, and it established the emotional bond between them.
 He recorded the score at the Abbey Road Studios in London.